skade/rustfest-book/src/chapter_1.md

 things don't get lost.

-It's paradox that the rise of widely distributed projects, especially FOSS projects has given rise to many more on-site meetings.
+It's paradox that the rise of widely distributed projects - especially FOSS projects - has given rise to many more on-site meetings.
 Meetups, conferences and barcamps and gatherings act as focal points during the year where projects are presented, discussed and started.